- Find a Trail

-The Humboldt Bay Trail North is one component of a larger trail project; the 14.5 mile Humboldt Bay Trail will soon run from central Arcata to southern Eureka.
+The Humboldt Bay Trail North is one component of a larger trail project; running from central Arcata to southern Eureka, the 14.5 mile Humboldt Bay Trail will be a network of paved paths connecting the communities around Humboldt Bay.

 While there is no designated parking area in the northern part of the trail, you can park at Larson Park near the trails north end.
 The park is located at the end of Eye Street and you can use the sidewalk on Jay St and then cross Sunset Ave to access the start point of the trail.